JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 * align - horizontal align of the conveyor, can be `left`, `center` and `right`.
 * width - width of each note, number of values should be equal to amount of inputs.
 * space - space between notes and both sides of the conveyor, number of values should be equal to amount of inputs + 1 (so if there are 4 inputs then there should be 5 values and so on)
+* measure line will use full width of the conveyor (sum of all widths and spaces)

 ### Adding textures
 This step can be skipped if you want to waste your time by typing out paths to the textures further in the skin.